curtinrobotics/ClimbingClock/README.md

 Whether a novice or an advanced user, a standard must be established to keep the project on track.
 This are, in no particular order,

 1. Write code to fit the design documentation

    a.
 If the design can be improvement, internally contradictory, or inpractical/impossible to implement, speak with the project lead to change the design

 2. All code must be documented internally via docuemnt code blocks for public and protected functions and methods (think Doxygen)
 3. Whenever it is not obvious within 5 seconds as to what a block of code is supposed to do a comment should be placed
 4. All libraries must come with a README.md file, formatted as per [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code "Markdown Cheat Sheet")
 5. Avoid floats, division, trig functions and other computationally expensive operations and functions, unless otherwise no better alternative exist
 6. Use bitwise operators whenever applicable for max performance, e.g. use `num = input >> 2` instead of `num = input / 2`
-7. All functions and methods should use as few operators as possible to achieve its task while retaining readability If a function/methods is too large split it into multiple functions/methods
+7. All functions and methods should use as few operators as possible to achieve its task while retaining readability

+   a.
+If a function/methods is too large split it into multiple functions/methods

 8. All code written should be reviewed by a non-author programmer

 If in doubt, ask a fellow Climbing Clock programmer or the project lead